 Friends of Mount Harmon, Inc. continue to work to preserve Mount Harmon, and to raise funds for ongoing restoration and preservation projects.
 Like all historic buildings that have seen more than 250 years of weather and activity, the plantation’s restoration needs are ongoing.

 Grant funding has made it possible to renovate the stables into our new Education & Discovery Center, which features a Mount Harmon Highlights in History Exhibit, expanded educational programming, and upgraded public facilities.
-Grant funding has also made it possible to recreate several of Mount Harmon’s colonial era outbuildings including the smoke house and tobacco barn.
-The reconstruction of plantation slave quarters is in the works and will help better educate visitors about Mount Harmon’s enslaved people who lived and worked at the plantation and enabled Mount Harmon to prosper.
+Grant funding has also made it possible to recreate several of Mount Harmon’s colonial era outbuildings including replica smoke house, tobacco barn, and slave quarters.
+The reconstruction of these plantation outbuildings will help better educate visitors about Mount Harmon’s enslaved people who lived and worked at the plantation and enabled Mount Harmon to prosper.
 FOMH is actively seeking additional funding to continue to preserve Mount Harmon, research the FOMH archives, make lane improvements, and build our operational capacity.
 Every donation makes a difference and helps to preserve Mount Harmon for you, your friends and family, and for future generations.